GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Using external files

-In some situations you module might require additional files to properly test your module.
+In some situations your module might require additional files to properly test it.
 This is a common situation with modules that implement [factories](blueprints/factories/README.md) that drive the creation of resource from YAML files.
-If you're in this situation, you can still example-based tests as described below:
+If you're in this situation, you can still use example-based tests as described below:

-- create your regular hcl code block example and add the `tftest` directive as described above.
+- create your regular `hcl` code block example and add the `tftest` directive as described above.
-- create a new code block with the contents of you additional file and use the `tftest-file` directive.
+- create a new code block with the contents of the additional file and use the `tftest-file` directive.
 You have to specify a label for the file and a relative path where the file will live.
 - update your hcl code block to use the `files` parameters and pass a comma separated list of file ids that you want to make available to the module.

 Continuing with the DNS example, imagine you want to load the recordsets from a YAML file